cbent28/TheBlackSwan/README.md

 Background
 ------------

 Creation of a Token that will act as an alternative for investors during a Black Swan Event.
+When the market drops during a black swan event, our coin will increase in value.

 What is a Black Swan Event?
 ---------------------